ispras/casr/docs/usage.md

                                    that timeout is disabled [default: 0]
       -i, --input <INPUT_DIR>      AFL++ work directory
-      -o, --output <OUTPUT_DIR>    Output directory with triaged reports --ignore-cmdline         Force <ARGS> usage to run target instead of searching for cmdline files in AFL fuzzing directory
+      -o, --output <OUTPUT_DIR>    Output directory with triaged reports -f, --force-remove           Remove output project directory if it exists --ignore-cmdline         Force <ARGS> usage to run target instead of searching for cmdline files in AFL fuzzing directory
           --no-cluster             Do not cluster CASR reports